Parallel Painting

 Cabinet refinishing cost is driven by six factors.
 Understanding them helps you evaluate quotes and know what you’re actually paying for.

 This is the biggest variable.
-A galley kitchen with 15 linear feet of cabinets takes half the time and material of a U-shaped kitchen with an island at 45 linear feet.
-Most estimates are based on door and drawer count as the primary sizing metric, since that’s what actually gets removed, prepped, and sprayed.
+Most estimates are based on cabinet door and drawer-front count as the primary sizing metric, since that’s what actually gets removed, prepped, and sprayed.

 A typical Temecula tract kitchen has 20-30 doors and 10-15 drawer fronts.
 A larger custom kitchen might have 35-50 doors plus matching panels and trim.